When is an upset stomach more than just an upset stomach? When it's Montezuma's revenge! (You read that in your old-timey announcer voice, right?)

 The same goes for raw fruits and vegetables that you may find in restaurants or sold on the street.
 Unless you clean it and peel it yourself, you're risking exposure to bacteria that may cause TD.

 Limit your menu to cooked foods found in restaurants and packaged foods from groceries.
-Watch out for undercooked meat and fish, and avoid dairy products if you can, too, as several dairy items boost your risk of catching TD.
+Watch out for undercooked meat and fish, and avoid dairy products if you can, since consuming unpasteurized milk, butter, cheese or ice cream can increase your risk of TD.

 Hydrate With Herbal Cleanses